 In any event, it is good that you are pleased; we're just here to get to the point where we get the sound we want.

-Sonos, VPI HW19 mkIII, D220 Pro, Lawrence Audio Violin SE, Analysis Plus Oval 9 speaker cable, Power cords and Coax cables in decorator colors
+W4S Sonos Connect, VPI HW19 mkIII, D220 Pro, Lawrence Audio Violin SE, Analysis Plus Oval 9 speaker cable, Power cords and Coax cables in decorator colors

 i just gave away my d200 for an upgrade. waiting for it now to come back as a 220pro. it's like watching kids grow up...